Healkiss/ListItems/README.md

 USE:

-Install http://botmonster.com/jquery-bootpag/#.VBGuVmB_tcY (fixes are included in the files template.js) Follow setup and
+If you want the pagination, install http://botmonster.com/jquery-bootpag/#.VBGuVmB_tcY (fixes are included in the files template.js)

 SETUP: